Budget Traveler’s Guide To Travel Insurance

 My travels were pretty low-risk, and Europe doesn’t have any tropical diseases or rabid animals.
 I NEVER bought insurance in Europe, and I never needed it.

 I also didn’t buy any insurance for Thailand or Cambodia, or anywhere in Latin America, and that was pretty risky.
-I did step on a sea urchin in Koh Phi Phi but luckily scraped by without any medical bills.
+You could say I was lucky that I didn’t have any emergencies, but I’m also a pretty cautious traveler and I rarely put myself in questionable situations.

 Why I Was Extremely Thankful To Have Travel Insurance In South Africa